Why Diversity Matters

 Seems to be Popular for Local Students

-We've derived the geographic diversity of each school by looking at where matriculated undergraduates lived before they attended college.
+We've derived the geographic diversity of each school by looking at where undergraduates lived before they attended college.

 Over 90% of the students attending San Jose State University come from within California.
-This means San Jose State is below average in geographic diversity with a ranking of #1,543.
+This means San Jose State is below average in geographic diversity with a ranking of #1,491.

-Dive Into Nationwide Geographic Diversity
+Explore Nationwide Geographic Diversity

-The undergraduate student body is split among 20 states (may include Washington D.C.), as shown in the chart below.
+The undergraduate student body is split among 23 states (may include Washington D.C.), as shown in the chart below.

-Presence of International Students at San Jose State
+The Amount of International Students at San Jose State

 Age Range on Campus

-Some learners prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
-What do you prefer?
+Some college students prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
+Which is best for you?

 San Jose State Age Diversity Chart